-Coordinated by Professor Fred Clark and staff member Michael Highland, this important aspect of the Covenant helps Scholars make the most of their Carolina experience.
-It includes individual advising, mentoring, workshops, social activities, and more.
+The program is designed to help Scholars make the most of their Carolina experience.
+It includes individual advising, mentoring, workshops, social activities, alumni connections, and more.

 Following are some of the many academic and personal support services and special programming opportunities in which Covenant Scholars may elect to participate.

 - Orientation.
 Special orientation sessions are held for Scholars and their parents to welcome them to Carolina, tell them more about the opportunities available through the Covenant, and provide information to help them get off to a good start.

 - Mentoring.
 Entering Scholars are assigned a faculty/professional staff mentor and a peer mentor during their first year at Carolina.
 UNC physicians and surgeons mentor many Scholars who are interested in pursuing careers in medicine.

 - Academic workshops.
 Workshops cover topics such as time management, note taking, study techniques, test taking, reading for better comprehension, and studying for math, biology, and chemistry.

 - Financial literacy guide.
 A free online course in basic financial literacy and budget management to help scholars plan and track expenses.

 - Special programming.
 Opportunities include business etiquette dinners, financial literacy and public speaking workshops, and career services and pre-med seminars.

 - Social events.
 Scholars are offered vouchers to attend performing arts events and are invited to engage with fellow Scholars at receptions, movie nights, and other events celebrating their achievements.